 No targets are currently set for this indicator.

-This indicator describes Puget Sound residents’ frequency of engagement in cultural practices.
+This indicator describes Puget Sound residents’ satisfaction with their ability to engage in environmentally-related cultural practices.
+Low satisfaction could be due to low access either because opportunities were limited (for example, due to COVID), personal reasons (for example, time constraints), or other factors.
 Cultural engagement is a key component of social identity and human wellbeing.
 This indicator will be important for assessing tradeoffs among potential recovery strategies and ensuring that strategies enhance cultural practices across diverse cultural groups.

 Oregon State University Human Dimensions Lab